Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

     }

 ## 9.Resource: aws_instance [This Create Multi-EC2 for BackEnd]
-**count = 3:** Launches 3 instances (one for each count index).
+- **count = 3:** Launches 3 instances (one for each count index).

-**subnet_id:** Assigns each EC2 instance to a subnet using a round-robin assignment via the modulo operator (count.index % 2).
+- **subnet_id:** Assigns each EC2 instance to a subnet using a round-robin assignment via the modulo operator (count.index % 2).

-**count.index % 2**: This is for Round Robin algorithms its go to subnet1 then subnet2 then subnet1 like this stucture.
+- **count.index % 2**: This is for Round Robin algorithms its go to subnet1 then subnet2 then subnet1 like this stucture.

-**associate_public_ip_address = true** --> This argument used in EC2 instance launched in a VPC subnet should automatically be assigned a public IP address upon creation.
+- **associate_public_ip_address = true** --> This argument used in EC2 instance launched in a VPC subnet should automatically be assigned a public IP address upon creation.

+Code:-

     resource "aws_instance" "PS-EC2-Backend-block" {
       ami = data.aws_ami.PS-ami-block.id